NeroYuki/osu-map-compilation-script/README.md

 - After that run the main.js script (whether `node main.js` or `npm run`), type the number of map you want to merge, the length of each map's audio file in miliseconds , some metadata stuff and you are done, the result map is ready in the output folder
 #### Auto Audio Merging Mode:
 - Put all map's audio file (also labeled 1.mp3, 2.mp3, etc. like map file) into the input folder
 - When running the script, type -1 as any map's song length and it will skip all song length input.
-After finishing all metadata input, wait for the script to reencode all mp3 file to the same bitrate and sample frequency and merge all audio files into one, the output audio will be labeled 'audio.mp3' and created in the output folder, and after that the .osu file will be created as normal
+After finishing all metadata input, wait for the script to reencode all mp3 file to the same bitrate and sample frequency, merge all audio files into one, the output audio will be labeled 'audio.mp3' and created in the output folder, after that the .osu file will be created as normal

 ### What will be added?
 - ~~I don't know, i tried to also merge audio but mp3 is finicky and wacky with all those sample rate and frequency.
 But i might try it again in the future~~ I guess it's a thing now